 In this case, you’ll have to deauthorize and then reauthorize the Asana app to function again.

 You’ll have to type the /asana settings command and then click on the Authorize button.
-On doing this, you won’t be able to use the app anymore, and all linked project notifications you set up will be removed.
+By doing this, you won’t be able to use the app anymore, and all linked project notifications you set up will be removed.

 To turn them back on, you have to re-authorize and set the app up again.
 To reinstall, click on this page.